urcsc174/2018-fall-csc174/lab07-odd-student-out/instructions.md

 Note: an extra challenge for the designer is the two-page-ness of this website.
 If you use a navigation element, how do you style the "you are here" indicator with only two menu items?
 (Also, think about this: do you even need a traditional navigation element? ...it's up to you.)

+Also note: the "hero" for the homepage is one of your challenges.
+You probably don't have a photo that makes sense at this point.
+But you have a camera on your phone, right?
+(Hint, hint, hint)

 ### Coder's Requirements

 The Coder's due date is the same as the due date for the overall website: **Wednesday, October 10 (by end-of-day or so)**: